 Activation energy is the energy required for a chemical reaction to occur.
 You can picture it as a threshold energy level; if you don't supply this amount of energy, the reaction will not take place.

 Activation energy is required for many types of reactions, for example for combustion.
 Every time you want to light a match, you need to supply energy (in this example in the form of rubbing the match against the matchbox).
 That's why your matches don't combust spontaneously.
-This is the same principle that was valid in the times of stone age - flint and steel were used to produce friction and hence sparks.
+This is the same principle that was valid in the times of the Stone Age — flint and steel were used to produce friction and hence sparks.

 Activation energy equation